sowtak/neighvaluation/README.md

-# 隣人どうでしょう(隣人情報口コミサイト)
-※未デプロイ

----

-- 退去時などに、住んでいた部屋の周りの住人についての口コミを投稿
-- 次引っ越してくる人の参考にしてもらう
-- ex1) 物音も声も聞こえてこなくて快適だった
-- ex2) 上の階の住人が、たまに扉を強く締めたりものが落ちる音が大きい
-- ex3) この建物ではなく、隣の建物から複数の人が騒いでいる声が聞こえてくる
-といった内容のもの
+# Neighvaluation (Website for reviewing your neighbor)
+---This is a review site.

+- When you move out of a room, you can post reviews about the people around the room you lived in.
+- It can be used as a reference for the next person who moves in.
+- ex1) It was comfortable to live in a room with no noise or voices.
+- ex2) The people on the floor above me sometimes shut the door too tightly and made a lot of noise when things fell.
+- ex3) I can hear multiple people making noise not from this building, but from the building next door.
+Things like.

-# 機能
+# Feature

-- JWT認証
-- 口コミ投稿機能(作成したフォーラム内で)
-- コメント・いいね機能
+- JWT authentication

-# アーキテクチャ: ドメイン駆動設計
+- Review function (in the forum you created)
+- Comment and Like functions

+# architecture: domain driven design

-- configuration: SecuritiConfiguration設定
+- configuration: Configure SecuritiConfiguration
-- controller: Angular側から飛んできたリクエストに対してレスポンスを返したり、DTOから値を取り出して返したりする
+- controller: Returns responses to requests coming from the Angular side, retrieves values from the DTO, and returns them.
-- dto: マッパーによって変換された値を保持しておく
+- dto: Holds the values converted by the mapper.
-- exception: 自分で定義した例外クラス
+- exception: An exception class defined by you.
-- mapper: DTOとレポジトリを相互変換
+- mapper: Converts between DTO and repository
-- model:ドメインモデル定義
+- model: Domain model definition
-- repository: DB操作をする関数の定義
+- repository: Define functions to manipulate the DB
 - security: JWT
-- service: モデルの振る舞いを実装
+- service: Implement the model behavior

-# 今後
+# future

-- デプロイ
-- 検索機能をつける
+- Deploy
+- Add a search function

+Translated with www.DeepL.com/Translator (free version)